mark-torres10/personal_website/_pages/about.md

 Building applied AI systems for social media research and computational social science.

-- Leading development of an **AI agent simulation platform** to study information flow, opinion dynamics, and influence on digital platforms, akin to a “custom Facebook social network simulator, but with AI users interacting instead of people”.
-- Creating **open-source tools** that provide scalable, reproducible access to millions of social media records for research teams studying behavior, ideology, and discourse online.
+Some highlights of my current work include:

+- Fine-tuning LLMs for custom content moderation research.
+- Building LLM-based simulations of social behavior.
+- Building platforms for reproducible AI + social science research.
+- Developing AI agents to enhance research methods and foster human+AI collaboration.
+- Exploring how generative AI can extend the methodological frontier of social science research.

+Some past/ongoing work includes:

-- Designing and prototyping **large-scale, AI-driven feed ranking algorithms** for experimental studies in political and social influence.
+- Designing and prototyping large-scale, AI-driven recommendation algorithms for experimental studies in political and social influence.
 - Built and maintained production data infrastructure ingesting and processing millions of social media records for academic research, including real-time data pipelines, ML inference services, and feed ranking algorithms that power multiple lab studies.
-- Bridging ML engineering with academic research by owning data pipelines, modeling infrastructure, and real-time recommendation engines used across lab projects.
+- Led design and development of the ML and data pipelines for a large-scale, 2,000 user field study.
+Managed 10M daily records and hundreds of GBs of records.
+Developed and deployed recommendation and classification models.
+Managed orchestration using Prefect.
+Deployed on hybrid on-prem + AWS infra.

 ## Current: AI consulting (2024-present)

+Worked with multiple startups and small businesses across a variety of domains, helping teams go from "we want AI to do X" to a deployed agent workflow or live demo, whether X is RevOps, brand voice, or an entirely new product experience.

+Sample projects:

-- Built and shipped an AI Sports Broadcaster browser extension that adds a live, talking AI commentator on top of real games, reacting in real time to what fans are watching.​ Powered by OpenAI and WebRTC.
-Designed as a next-generation fan engagement and sports media product, combining personalized AI play-by-play, debate-style “hot takes,” and prediction modes that turn any stream on ESPN, MLB, and more into an interactive, on-demand broadcast experience.
-[Prototype link here](https://www.loom.com/share/d16d3c2422ef4fad8a4098f6aceaf3b2).
+- AI-powered Sports Broadcaster browser extension that adds a live, talking AI commentator on top of real games, reacting in real time to what fans are watching. [(Demo link)](https://www.loom.com/share/d16d3c2422ef4fad8a4098f6aceaf3b2).
-- Built an AI agent workflow that automatically monitors marketing campaign performance and sends natural-language alerts when performance drops are detected.
-Demonstrates workflow automation, integrating n8n, OpenAI GPT-4, and email/Slack for real-time business intelligence.
-Opened-sourced a simplified [demo here](https://github.com/mark-torres10/campaign-agent-analyzer-n8n)
+- AI agent workflow that automatically monitors marketing campaign performance and sends natural-language alerts when performance drops are detected.
+Demonstrates workflow automation, integrating n8n, OpenAI GPT-4, and email/Slack for real-time business intelligence.[(Demo link)](https://github.com/mark-torres10/campaign-agent-analyzer-n8n)
-- Developed an AI agent workflow that automates the entire lead-to-meeting pipeline: real-time lead qualification (90%+ routing accuracy), automated CRM updates (<30s latency), and intelligent meeting scheduling.
-The system reduced response time from hours to under 10 minutes and converted 42% of routed leads to scheduled calls.
-Open-sourced a simplified [demo here](https://github.com/mark-torres10/lead-generation-agent)
+- AI agent workflow that automates the entire lead-to-meeting pipeline: real-time lead qualification (90%+ routing accuracy), automated CRM updates (<30s latency), and intelligent meeting scheduling.
+The system reduced response time from hours to under 10 minutes and converted 42% of routed leads to scheduled calls. [(Demo link)](https://github.com/mark-torres10/lead-generation-agent)
-- Built an AI copywriting agent that generates customized marketing copy by analyzing a customer's existing branding and messaging.
-The system maintains brand voice consistency while producing tailored content for campaigns, reducing content creation time while ensuring alignment with brand guidelines.
-Open-sourced a simplified [demo here](https://github.com/mark-torres10/copywriting-ai-agent)
+- AI copywriting agent that generates customized marketing copy by analyzing a customer's existing branding and messaging.
+The system maintains brand voice consistency while producing tailored content for campaigns, reducing content creation time while ensuring alignment with brand guidelines. [(Demo link)](https://github.com/mark-torres10/copywriting-ai-agent)
-- Collaborated with AI researchers and engineers at frontier labs to review model outputs, curate training data, and iterate on improvements to model evaluation related to agents and agentic coding products.
-Received beta access to unreleased AI models to help shape fine-tuning artifacts.
+- AI meditation coach agent that generates guided wellness exercises grounded in expert-defined best practices in relationship-building. [(Demo link)](https://github.com/mark-torres10/reflection_agent)

 ## Previous: Data Scientist @SetSail (Series A startup) (2021-2023)